solui/solui/packages/docs/Specification/Overview/README.md

 **title**

-A user-friendly title for your UI.
+A user-friendly title for your Dapp.
 It must be between 3 and 256 characters in length.

 Example: